Poincar\'e Duality, Degeneracy, and Real Lefschetz Property for T-Hypersurfaces: Basic objects and notation

-We give the definitions of the tropical sheaves and cosheaves associated with a primitive triangulation $K$ of a smooth polytope $P$.
-All these objects usually take values in the category of Abelian groups\footnote{c.f. \cite{Ite-Kat-Mik-Zha_tro_hom} Definition 13 p.10.}, however we only consider their reduction modulo $2$ here, therefore we only set the notations for their reduced version.
+We now give the definitions of the tropical sheaves and cosheaves associated with a primitive triangulation~$K$ of a smooth polytope $P$.
+All these objects usually take values in the category of Abelian groups; \textit{cf.} \cite[Definition 13]{Ite-Kat-Mik-Zha_tro_hom}.
+The definition in the given reference is the first occurrence of such objects.
+However, it would only apply to convex triangulations.
+Their definition was extended to all triangulations in \cite[Section 2.2]{Brug-LdM-Rau_Comb_pac}.
+Here, we will only consider their reduction modulo $2$.
+Therefore, we only set the notation for their reduced version.

-\begin{dfn} Let $P$ be a smooth polytope of $\t^*(\R)$ endowed with a primitive triangulation $K$.
-The first cellular cosheaf below is defined on $K$, all the other cellular sheaves and cosheaves are defined on the cubical subdivision of $K$. \begin{enumerate} \item The \emph{sedentarity} cosheaf $\Sed$ : for a simplex $\sigma^p$ of $K$ the group $\Sed(\sigma^p)$ is given by:
+\begin{dfn} Let $P$ be a smooth polytope of $M\otimes\R$ endowed with a primitive triangulation $K$.
+The first cellular cosheaf below is defined on $K$; all the other cellular sheaves and cosheaves are defined on the cubical subdivision of $K$. \begin{enumerate} \item The \emph{sedentarity} cosheaf $\Sed$ is defined as follows: for a simplex $\sigma^p$ of $K$, the group $\Sed(\sigma^p)$ is given by